-    The longer the piece, the more potential for its going awry on some aspect of structure.
+The longer the piece, the more potential there is for its going awry on some aspect of structure.
 But a short piece can have structural issues as well.

-The client was looking for a short blog post to announce their partnership with a company that sourced imperfect produce.
-The goal was to encourage shoppers to try out these oddly shaped fruits and veggies and also to allay any fears they might have had about the quality of the produce (the idea was still a bit new for this population).
+This food retail client was looking for a short blog post to announce partnership with a company that sourced imperfect produce.
+The goal was to encourage shoppers to try out these oddly shaped fruits and veggies and also to allay any fears they might have about the quality of the produce.
+Although “imperfect produce” has gained traction since then, the idea was still a bit new at this time, most particularly for this population in the heartland.
 The appeal would be to pocketbook, with a side of environmental consciousness.

 The original draft contained all the right ideas, but not quite sorted out yet.
-There was a kind of hiccup after the second paragraph, with the text then sometimes revisiting the same points, sometimes jumping off into new directions.
+There was a hiccup after the second paragraph, with the text then sometimes revisiting the same points, sometimes jumping off into new directions.
 The fix?
 Moving things around and adding transitions.
-And a bit of rephrasing.
+Along with just a bit of rephrasing.

 In the edited version, the writer’s ideas are trimmed and tidied.
 The themes of beauty on the outside and beauty on the inside are woven throughout the piece.
 The flow of the discussion is tightened and now has forward movement.
 (That is, it is more cohesive.)